trentm/trentm.github.com/_posts/2010-02-25-on-fighting-in-hockey.markdown

 soccer and rugby have continuous play, as well.
 Perhaps I prefer hockey because of the speed you don't get in the others.
 Undoubhtedly part of it is the general love for hockey in Canada.
 Perhaps part of it is the physicalness.
-And here is where there is a problem [^1].

-[^1]: At least in the NHL and the Canadian minor leagues (WHL, OHL, et al) that I'm exposed to.
+And here is where there is a problem -- at least in the NHL and the Canadian minor leagues (WHL, OHL, et al) that I'm exposed to.

 By "physicalness" I mean cleanly knocking a player off the puck, a defenceman rubbing a charging forward out on the boards, the battle for positioning in